 Update 11/2/23: We’ve been informed that this increased United Business card offer will be removed by 6 PM EST on 11/8/2023.
 If you’re on the fence, now’s the time.

-The Chase United Business card is out with a new offer this week.
-Last month, we saw an offer for more miles, but the new offer waives the annual fee in the first year and drops the spending requirement in half, which might make this more appealing depending on how you felt about the higher spend offer.
+The Chase United Business card is out with a new, increased offer this week.
+We saw offers for more miles last year, but this new offer waives the annual fee in the first year and has a reasonable $5k minimum spend, which might make it more appealing depending on how you felt about the higher spend offers.

 Click the card name below to go to our dedicated Frequent Miler page for more information about this card and a link to apply.